 You’ve got quite a bit of experience in remodeling and home improvement projects now.
 Is there any tips or advice you could share with us?

-Do lots of research but don’t be afraid to just tackle things!
-The worst that can happen is it’s not what you thought it would be, but usually it turns out even better than you hoped!
+First, do lots of research but don’t be afraid to just tackle things!
+The worst that can happen is it’s not what you thought it would be, but usually, it turns out even better than you hoped!

 Can you give us some details about the basement?